pdxjohnny/pdxjohnny.github.io/content/about.md

 involvement in efforts such as OpenSSF, Open/InnerSource Patterns, CI/CD / Distributed Compute, AI/ML (+ethics!), and Supply Chain Security.
 It's the pursuit of code that will write and maintain itself based off of a standard description of architecture, a universal blueprint.
-The open architecture is universal because it's intutive enough that anyone can begin using it quickly after the correct way of communicating to that individual is established via some communication method (spoken lanaguage, visual of some kind, text, etc.).
+The open architecture is universal because it's intuitive enough that anyone can begin using it quickly after the correct way of communicating to that individual is established via some communication method (spoken language, visual of some kind, text, etc.).
 This universal blueprint is an abstraction layer between descriptions of architecture within different domain specific representations.

-This universal blueprint (system context) is an integral parts of creating a shared language for meaning and intent between humans and an Artifical General Intelegence.
-The goal is to provide an architecture and implemenation for independent entities which act in acordence with guiding strategic plans/blueprints.
+This universal blueprint (system context) is an integral parts of creating a shared language for meaning and intent between humans and an Artificial General Intelligence.
+The goal is to provide an architecture and implementation for independent entities which act in acordence with guiding strategic plans/blueprints.
 This architecture must be safe and secure by default, scalable, and easily extenstible.